mydaytrip/partner-api/source/includes/hourly-ride-api.md

 ## Book endpoint

 This endpoint creates a booking for the selected hourly ride option.
-The booking must include lead passenger details and can optionally include additional passenger details and children details with required child seats.
+The booking must include lead passenger details and can optionally include additional adult and child passenger details with required child seats.

 > To book an hourly ride option, use this call: